LoyolaChicagoBooks/introcs-csharp/rst/binarysearching.rst

 there is integer division here, the interval will not always be precisely half. it is the floor of dividing by 2 (integer division, that is).

-You can see that the above determined the item within 3 steps.
-To reduce to one element to consider, it could be 4 or 5 steps.
+With the data above, you see that the algorithm determined the item within 3 steps.
+To reduce to one element
+to consider, it could be 4 or 5 steps.
 Note that :math:`4 < log_2 17 < 5`.

 Now that we've seen how the method works, here is the code that does the work: